rk1165/rk1165.github.io/content/about.md

-### About Me
+Hello, and welcome to my teeny-tiny corner of the web!\
+I have created this website to write about things I find interesting and as a note to my future self. \

-I am a Software Developer by profession who loves computers and likes reading books, watching movies, traveling places among many other things.
+I love Computers but I also like reading books, watching movies, traveling places among many other things.\

----
+\
+Over the years I have collected notes on various Computer Science related fields and other topics which can be browsed [here](../notes/). \
+It's a never ending list.
+Hopefully, someday I would be able to read most if not all of it.

 ### Contact

-You can contact me at kumarravi1165@gmail.com
+For questions and comments, please contact me at kumarravi1165@gmail.com.

+5FC*#%#5Crhcaf

+QBUS